Research Institute for Discrete Mathematics

 We discuss theory and practice.

-Many applications of combinatorial optimization will be shown.
+Many applications of combinatorial optimization are shown.

 The course covers topics in Boolean circuit optimization, placement, timing optimization, and routing.